GIF to PNG Converter — Free Online

 Quality tips for GIF → PNG

 When converting GIF to PNG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PNG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For GIF to PNG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+The conversion is lossless: every pixel of the chosen GIF frame is preserved exactly, and GIF's hard-edged transparency is mapped to PNG's smooth alpha channel.
+Note that an animated GIF collapses to a single still frame, since PNG is not an animation format.

 Troubleshooting